pdemeulenaer/databricks-poc-template/README.md

 databricks repos create --url https://github.com/pdemeulenaer/databricks_poc_template --provider github
 ```

+## The environments

+The development and deployment lifecycle span on these environments:

+1. Development

+2. Staging

+3. UAT (or QA, or pre-prod)

+4. Production

+In this template, we work within a *single* Databricks workspace, so that the different environments are materialized by different Databricks clusters (another, more realistic approach would be to differentiate the environments using multiple Databricks workspaces).
+While the `Development` environment consists of a personal (often single node) interactive cluster, the other environments are materialized with 3 cluster pools

 ## The dummy use case and how to modify it

 It consists of an ETL and a supervised classification: